TransparentHealth/openid-connect-consumerhealth-profile/README.md

 * `vot` - To  encode Identity Assurance  Assurance Level (`1`,`2`, or `3`) and  Authenticator Assurance Level (`1`,`2`, or `3`).
 This profile requires that a numerical value for `P` and `C` are set.  (`P0`, `P1`, `P2`, `P3`, `C1`,` C2`, `C3`).
 All other `vot` data is optional.

-The details for the NIST 800-63-3 to `vot` mapping can be found here: https://github.com/TransparentHealth/800-63-3/blob/nist-pages/sp800-63d/vot-mapping-consumer-health.md
+* `vtm` - To reference the  specific set of vector values as defined by NIST 800-63-3.
+The value of the `vtm`  claim shall be `https://github.com/TransparentHealth/800-63-3-trustmark/`.